Course Descriptions

 WOODS, PONDS, AND FIELDS (8-9) A, B

 Students will learn about the natural history of animals and plants that live in terrestrial and freshwater environments.
-Through explorations in the field, collections, and by setting up terraria and aquaria in the classroom, the kids will be introduced to concepts of entomology, botany, ornithology, herpetology, limnology, and ecology.
+Through explorations in the field, creative projects, collections, and by setting up terraria and aquaria in the classroom, the kids will be introduced to concepts of entomology, botany, ornithology, herpetology, limnology, and ecology.

 ANIMAL BEHAVIOR (8-9) A, B